 32. In a recent report entitled, 401(k) PLANS: Improvements Can Be Made to Better Protect Participants in Managed Accounts, GAO-14-310 (June 2014), the United States Government Accountability Office (GAO) recognized that managed account or similar services could be available to participants through brokerage windows.
 GAO recommended that the Department, among other things, amend regulations under title I of ERISA to require plan sponsors who offer managed account services to provide participants with standardized performance and benchmarking information on managed accounts.
 For example, one GAO suggestion is that plan officials could be required to periodically furnish each managed account participant with the aggregate performance of participants' managed account portfolios and returns for broad-based securities market indices and applicable customized benchmarks.
 To what extent is the GAO recommendation feasible and advisable for participants who access managed account services with or without a brokerage window?

 The Role of Advisers

-33. How often do plan fiduciaries engage advisers to assist with decisions about whether, and what type of brokerage window to include in their plan?
+33. How often do plan fiduciaries engage advisers to assist with decisions Start Printed Page 49473about whether, and what type of brokerage window to include in their plan?

 34. How often do plan participants use an adviser or a provider of managed account services to help them make investments through a plan brokerage window?